thosakwe/vim-flutter/README.md

 ![Demo usage GIF](demo.gif)

+## Usage
+Usage documentation can be found both in this README, as well as via calling `:h flutter`.

 ## Installation
 `vim-flutter` is a Vimscript-only plugin, and makes heavy use of Vim8's async jobs.
 It can be installed with a